 Maryland's strong partnership with the Under Armour brand was recently chronicled in a lengthy feature by ESPN.com, which detailed the burgeoning union between the No. 2 sportswear provider in the United States and Terrapin athletics.

 Anderson, who has more than two decades of leadership experience, has also been recognized nationally as a leader in intercollegiate athletics.
 In addition to his current service on the NACDA Board of Directors, he served as the organization’s president in 2012-13 and previously held the title as vice president.
 In 2015, Anderson was newly elected by the NCAA to serve on the women’s basketball and baseball committees and is also currently a member of the Honda Award committee which honors the top female athletes in intercollegiate athletics.
+In the spring of 2016, Anderson was selected by the NCAA Board of Governors as one of two athletic directors, joining six University presidents, on the prestigious eight-member Ad Hoc Committee to Promote Cultural Diversity.
 He previously served as chair for the NACDA's McClendon Minority Scholarship Steering Committee and the NCAA Division I Men's Basketball Issues Committee.

 In August of 2014, Anderson and Maryland wrestling head coach Kerry McCoy were among seven inductees into the NACDA/John McLendon Minority Scholarship Foundation Hall of Fame.
 A year later, Anderson was also honored with the Golden Anniversary Award for his work with the John McLendon Minority Foundation, a unique award recognizing those individuals, companies and organizations that have had significant impact on NACDA over its first 50 years.